 “Investing in Myanmar certainly has a first-mover advantage at this stage,” said Vishnu Varathan, a Singapore- based economist at Mizuho Corporate Bank Ltd. “There have been credible signs from the government that they want to increase transparency and create a sustainable framework for foreign investment.
 Having said that, we shouldn’t forget that the political and economic situation isn’t stable yet.”

 Myanmar officials are preparing to take control of a financial system largely run on informal cash transactions as companies such as Western Union Co.
-(WU) and Coca-Cola Co.
-(KO) announce plans to operate in the country.
+(WU:US) and Coca-Cola Co.
+(KO:US) announce plans to operate in the country.
 Foreign-exchange transactions have started to shift from informal markets to banks after a managed float of the currency in April and the easing of restrictions on importers and exporters last month, an official with the country’s central bank said in September.

 “I believe that the government has a strong will to go through its economic and political reforms,” said Ali, who has more than 16 years of investment management and banking experience in emerging and frontier markets including Mongolia and Kazakhstan.
 “The process is irreversible.”

 Myanmar may expand 6.2 percent this year, the IMF said in its October World Economic Outlook.
 That compares with 5.1 percent in Vietnam, 4.8 percent growth in the Philippines and 6 percent in Indonesia.

 Myanmar’s parliament yesterday passed another draft of a foreign investment law for President Thein Sein to sign, a lawmaker said by phone.
 The draft eliminates an investment ratio for sensitive sectors and grants the Myanmar Investment Commission the authority to negotiate terms with companies, said Aye Mauk, a lawmaker with Thein Sein’s ruling Union Solidarity and Development Party.